Maribyrnong

 Employment conditions in Maribyrnong demonstrate exceptional strength compared to most Australian markets

-Finance & insurance is particularly strong, with an employment share 1.4 times the regional level.
-However, construction is under-represented at 6.9% compared to Greater Melbourne's 9.7%.
-Many Maribyrnong residents commute elsewhere for work based on Census data.
-Over the year to September 2025, employment increased by 5.7%, labour force by 5.9%, leading to a slight rise in unemployment of 0.2 percentage points.
-By comparison, Greater Melbourne had employment growth of 3.0% and unemployment rose by 0.3 percentage points.
-State-wide, Victoria's employment grew by 1.13% year-on-year as of 25-Nov, with an unemployment rate of 4.7%.
-Nationally, employment is forecast to expand by 6.6% over five years and 13.6% over ten years based on Jobs and Skills Australia projections.
-Applying these projections to Maribyrnong's employment mix suggests local employment should increase by similar rates over the respective timeframes.
+Maribyrnong shows strong specialization in finance & insurance, with an employment share 1.4 times the regional level.
+However, construction is under-represented, at 6.9% compared to Greater Melbourne's 9.7%.
+Over the 12 months to September 2025, employment increased by 5.7%, labour force by 5.9%, leading to an unemployment rise of 0.2 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Maribyrnong's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment